 - At what granularity (e.g., network slice, UE, NF, PDU Session, QoS flow, application ID, etc.) the energy related policy control can be performed.

-- Answer: Energy policy control is performed at UE granularity or in this solution.
+- Answer: Energy policy control is performed at UE granularity or PDU session granularity in this solution.

 - What network energy related information is required for subscription and policy control and how it is obtained.

-- Answer: Energy consumption threshold and energy consumption information is required.
-The energy consumption threshold is provided by AF, and the energy consumption information is collected from 5GC NFs.
+- Answer: Energy consumption threshold and energy consumption assistance information is required.
+The energy consumption threshold is provided by AF or UDM, and the energy consumption assistance information is collected from 5GC NFs and/or OAM.

 6.x.2 Functional Description